15th Cavalry Regiment: Cold War

 From 1952 to 1987, the regiment went through a series of redesignations, inactivations and reactivations.
 Elements of the regiment served across various Army units in Korea, Germany, and the United States.
 Troop G served in the Vietnam War from 1971 to 1972, being equipped at that time with the M551 Sheridan Armored Reconnaissance/Airborne Assault Vehicle (AR/AAV).

 Reorganization and current status

 In March 1987, the Army overhauled its Combat Arms Regimental System (CARS) to restore some order to the history and lineage of its regiments.
 One goal of this reform was to keep on active duty those regiments which had earned distinguished records over long years of service.
-The 15th Cavalry Regiment met this criteria and, in March 1987, was reactivated at Fort Knox, Kentucky, by the activation of its 5th Squadron (Sabers).
+The 15th Cavalry Regiment met this criterion and, in March 1987, was reactivated at Fort Knox, Kentucky, by the activation of its 5th Squadron (Sabers).
 On 1 May 2018, the 2nd Squadron (Lions) was activated.
 Both Squadrons, as part of the 194th Armored Brigade, are charged with the mission of training the U.S. Army's enlisted Cavalry Scouts.